 The results are in.
-After polling its readers -- habitual evaluators of the relative "goodness" of products -- Consumer Reports announced this month which cable TV companies are the most hated in America, and which one actually might be worth a try.
+After polling its readers -- daily evaluators of the relative "goodness" of products -- Consumer Reports has revealed which cable TV companies are the most hated in America, and which one actually might be worth a try.

 Worst of the worst

 I won't keep you waiting for the results.
-For the second year in a row, privately owned (and redundantly named) Mediacom Communications comes in at the very bottom of the list of 17 rated cable companies.
-It's followed in short order by three publicly traded firms that were rated only marginally better in quality: Charter Communications (NASDAQ: CHTR ) , Time Warner Cable (NYSE: TWC), and Comcast (NASDAQ: CMCSA ) , ranked Nos.
-16, 15, and 14, respectively.
+For the second year in a row, privately owned (and redundantly named) Mediacom Communications comes in at the very bottom of the list of 17 rated cable TV companies.
+It's preceded by a pair of publicly traded firms that were rated only marginally better for quality: Comcast (CMCSA 0.39%) and Time Warner Cable (NYSE: TWC), ranked Nos.
+15 and 16, respectively.

-All four of these cable companies get Consumer Reports' absolute worst rating for the "value" of the service they provide -- a big black circle.
-(Indeed, Mediacom gets more fully blackened circles than anyone else, scoring unacceptably in five out of eight categories rated.)
-Of the three firms (barely) outscoring Mediacom, Charter and Time Warner -- who are trying to merge into a single cable company by the way -- both earn CR's only marginally acceptable "empty circle" ratings in three of the six categories rated, and dismal half-black semicircle ratings for two more categories.
+All three of these cable companies earn Consumer Reports' absolute worst rating for the "value" of the service they provide -- a big black circle.
+(Indeed, Mediacom gets more fully blackened circles than anyone else, scoring unacceptably in four out of six categories rated.)
+Meanwhile, Chomcast and Time Warner -- who are trying to merge into a single cable company by the way -- both earn CR's only marginally acceptable "empty circle" ratings in three of the six categories rated, and dismal half-black semicircle ratings for two more categories.

 In case you're wondering, on top of providing apparently abysmal value to its customers, Comcast gets dinged for poor customer support and in-home service.
 Time Warner, in addition to being a bad value, misses the mark on customer support and reliability.